Sinmirok

 Sinmirok (辛未錄 Record of the Incidents in the Sinmi Year) is a traditional Korean novel that describes the incident known as the “Hong Gyeong-nae Rebellion” that began on December 18, 1811 (in the 11th reign year of King Sunjo of Joseon) and lasted for four months.

 Authorship

 Sinmirok was first published in 1861 as a banggakbon, a book privately printed for commercial purposes.
 The author is unknown.

 Plot

 Hong Gyeong-nae (洪景來) was born in Yonggang, Pyeongan Province.
 From a young age, Hong proved himself to be exceptionally talented.
 However, the Royal Court at the time discriminated against people from the Pyeongan, Hwanghae, and Hamgyong Provinces—rarely, if ever, appointing them to positions within the administration.
-Deeply unhappy with this situation, Hong plotted a rebellion with his fellow comrades, Kim Sayong (金士用), U Gunchik (禹君則), and Lee Jecho (李濟初).
+Deeply unhappy with this situation, Hong plotted a rebellion with his comrades, Kim Sayong (金士用), U Gunchik (禹君則), and Lee Jecho (李濟初).
 He gathered around a thousand people in support and led them to Dabokdong, a place in Pyeongan Province that he made his base, where they gathered weapons and strategized.